nodsup-halnux/Advanced-Hoon/Agent_Wrappers/readme.md

 - Interaction is done with subscriptions, and pokes.
 This involves the *poke, watch and agent arms*.
 - Every arm must produce a card (to send to another agent, or to the agent itself to perform more actions).
 - Data being sent to other agents (via cards) must be searialized via *vases and cages*.
-    - A vase is a pair that includes a type, and any piece of data that is an uptyped noun.
-We extract the type, and serialize the data and send it off.
-On the other end, we read the vase type head, and then cast our untyped data to recover the structure.
-    - A cage is a pair of mark and vase.
-Rather than casting, this allows for more complex parsing of our vase.
 - State:
     - In sys/lull.hoon, our def is wrapped in a `^|` **iron contravariance** cast rune.
 This means we can substitute in any core that has samples and arm types that are supersets of our currently defined core.
         - This also means our payload is write-only,
-        - and payload-tail is opaque to Gall.
+        - ...and payload-tail is opaque to Gall (???)
-        - When we rewrite our bowl,

 - We need a conceptual model of Gall.
-In the core school curriculum, Galls actual implementation is quite complicated (see picture below).
+In the core school curriculum, Gall's actual implementation is quite complicated (see picture below).
     - Lets just assume that Gall is just a massive core with many nested arms, that Arvo can invoke when needed.
-    - Inside Gall, is some kind of structure that maps agent names to agent cores
+    - Inside Gall, we imagine *some kind of structure that maps agent names to agent cores.*, as an abstraction.
-    - The agent cores themselves are just our standard 10 arm door, or one of our wrappers around a 10 armed door.

 An actual execution pathway for poking an agent is below is seen below  (ca_gall):

 ![Poke Path](./img/poke_path.png)

 **Notes:**
-- `++mo`: Arvo Move Handler
-- `++ap`: Agent Level Core
+- `++mo`: Arvo Move Handler. `++ap`: Agent Level Core
 - *"To run an agent, we have to know the state of the agent, which includes its state and relevant bowl information"*
     - this is all stored in a `+$ yoke` structure